CactiLab/BYOTee-Build-Your-Own-TEEs/tools/README.md

 - <PROJ_NAME> : name of the project to be created and referenced;
               it will be possible to open a `.xpr` (from create_project) in the Vivado gui
 - <BUILD_FLAG> : one of the modes defined above; the default will be to run [all] options
-- <STORAGE_DIR> : is a path to the directory containing bitstream and miPod exetable
+- <STORAGE_DIR> : is a path to the directory containing bitstream and Untrusted_app exetable

 Please note:
 * buildDevice (the bash script) passes args directly to the buildDevice.py script.